siegristlk/Portfolio/content/blog/getting-started.md

   featured_image: '/img/blog/A minimalistic representation of creating a personal website, focusing on clean lines, subtle geometric shapes, and a modern web development aesthetic.png'
 ---

-This article is a guide to help you create your own version of the site using [Adritian](https://github.com/zetxek/adritian-free-hugo-theme).
+This. article is a guide to help you create your own version of the site using [Adritian](https://github.com/zetxek/adritian-free-hugo-theme).
 It will cover the main steps to get started with the theme, and how to customize it to your needs.

 ### Creating a site